minskylab/neocortex/README.md

    }
    ```

-   Register a new resolver is simple, see the follow example above
+   Register a new resolver is simple, see the following example above

    ```go
    match := neo.Matcher{Intent: neo.Match{Is:"HELLO", Confidence: 0.8}}